Hyper-Accel/vllm/testbench/vllm_FPGA_Verification/README.md

 #### vllm_test_text_generation.py
 <pre>
 This module generates output according to the given test case.
-Code is based on
+Code is based on /vllm/examples/lpu_inference.py

-This module needs: vllm
+This module needs: /vllm

 </pre>